GRAINS-Soybeans ease on South American rainfall

 Export inspections of 1.46 million tonnes of corn were 36.6% higher than the week prior and above trade estimates.

-Russia-Ukraine tensions continue to support wheat and corn markets, though diplomatic talks have eased worries about export disruption in the Black Sea.
+Russia-Ukraine tensions continue to support wheat and corn markets, though diplomatic talks have eased worries about export disruptions in the Black Sea.

-"We're seeing a little bit of widespread selling – maybe a little bit of easing concerns over Ukraine and Russia tensions," said Terry Reilly, senior agriculture futures analyst at Futures International.
+"You have some uncertainty over what could happen between Russia and Ukraine," said Kristi Van Ahn-Kjeseth, chief operating officer at consulting firm Van Ahn and Company.
+"It could disrupt wheat exports, corn exports."

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))